moq-wg/moq-transport/draft-ietf-moq-transport.md

-If a subscriber wants to subscribe to Objects both before and after the Latest Object, it can send a SUBSCRIBE for the Latest Object followed by a SUBSCRIBE of type AbsoluteStart or AbsoluteRange.
-Depending upon the application, one might want to send both SUBSCRIBEs at the same time or wait for the first to return before sending the second.
+If a subscriber wants to subscribe to Objects both before and after the Latest Object, it can send a SUBSCRIBE for the Latest Object followed by a FETCH.
+Depending upon the application, one might want to send both messages at the same time or wait for the first to return before sending the second.

 The format of SUBSCRIBE is as follows: